dzackgarza/Notes/Talks/HomotopyTalk.md

 > Note: If $k=1$, then $h_1$ is the abelianization of $\pi_1$.

-> Application: If a simply connected
+> Application: If a simply connected, closed 3-manifold is a homotopy sphere, then it is a homology sphere

 # Theorems